CHARTER OF THE CITY OF WALDPORT, OREGON

 An ordinance enacted by the Council shall take effect on the 30th day after its enactment.
 When the Council deems it advisable, however, an ordinance may provide a later or different time for it to take effect, and in case of an emergency it may take effect immediately.

-Chapter VIII Public Improvement (click to show/hide)
+Chapter IX Public Improvement (click to show/hide)

 Section 34 Compensation